 NOW you can wash the dog.
 After consulting the Google, we tried a couple things to deodorize the dog.
 First, we just washed him.
 Three times.
 Nope.

 Next, we doused him with apple cider vinegar since we had it on hand.
 Double nope.
 That made the smell even WORSE.

 It worked!
 And honestly, the way she explained it makes a lot of sense (cut the oil, absorb the odor).
-I’ll post the recipe at the bottom of this post in case you need to print or Pin it for later.

 Have a helper sprinkle baking soda over your furniture (couches, chairs, ottomans, dog beds), while you’re washing the skunk smell off your dog.

 It’s best to tackle this step while your dog is occupied so he doesn’t get powder everywhere.
 The baking soda needs to sit for about an hour to really absorb the skunk odor, so maybe lock Fido in another room to think about his choices in life…

 After an hour, vacuum up all the baking soda then immediately dump it in the trash to avoid getting any of the smell trapped in your vacuum canister.